From the editor:

 Following is a much more detailed and footnoted explanation of the financial crisis and the repurchase market.

-Today, more than two years after Treasury Secretary Henry Paulson stunned Americans with a frantic plea to Congress for $700 billion to save the world’s financial system from collapse, the rot is clear.
-The highly profitable mortgage business in the U.S. and other industrialized nations was corrupt from beginning to end.
+Today, more than two years after Treasury Secretary Henry Paulson stunned Americans with a frantic plea to Congress for $700 billion to save the world’s financial system from collapse, the tragedy is clear.

 Much of it came from the repurchase market.